 Guidelines for Use of Computers

-- Patrons must check in at the circulation desk and present library card.
+- Patrons must check in at the circulation desk.
 Nonpatrons may use the computer for one hour at no charge.

 - Anyone under the age of 12 must have a parent or guardian sign a release form to use the Internet.

 - Chat rooms and games are not allowed.

 - Users may not send, receive or display text or graphics which may be reasonably considered obscene.

 - At no time will the user change the software settings, Windows setup, or move or delete icons.